jaantollander/masters-thesis/content/50_conclusion.md

   We can also try summing by the user and computing the average over the sums.

 - *Analyzing trends*:
-  We can apply a causal, finite impulse response filter on a time series to analyze trends over time.
+  We can apply a causal, impulse response filter on a time series to analyze trends over time.
-  For example, we can use a (weighted) moving average to a time series.
+  For example, we can use a moving average on a time series.

 - *Identify changes in trends at different timescales*:
   We can identify periods where trends change by comparing multiple applying the same filter at various time windows to a time series.